Carolinapm354/MIT_3D_Flood_Map/README.md

-In our pursuit to enhance flood data visualizations, we have undertaken a holistic approach that seeks to revolutionize flood mapping and address previous limitations.
+In our pursuit to enhance flood data visualizations, we have undertaken an approach that seeks to revolutionize flood mapping and address previous limitations.
 Our research diverges from conventional efforts in two fundamental aspects, symbolizing our commitment to advancing flood risk management.

-Firstly, our primary focus revolves around the comprehensive development of flood maps for the existing conditions at MIT.
+First, our primary focus revolves around the comprehensive development of flood maps for the existing conditions at MIT.
 By meticulously studying and understanding the intricate flood risk scenarios within the MIT campus area, we aim to create accurate and informative flood data visualizations.
 This profound understanding empowers us to identify vulnerable areas and potential mitigation strategies, laying the groundwork for a more resilient and prepared community.

 Secondly, we have embarked on executing the flood mapping process through a cutting-edge WebGL-powered mapping platform.
 This innovative platform introduces a host of unparalleled advantages, notably rendering high-performing maps that deliver lightweight and fast-running outcomes.
 By embracing this advanced technology, we transcend the limitations of conventional mapping approaches, enabling seamless access and usability of the flood maps for all users.

 Through these transformative changes, we are poised to revolutionize flood data visualizations, optimizing their effectiveness and applicability in decision-making processes.
-By harnessing the power of a holistic approach and innovative technology, we envision a future where flood risk management is elevated to new heights, fostering a safer, more resilient, and sustainable environment at MIT and beyond.
+By harnessing the power of innovative technology, we envision a future where flood risk management is elevated to new heights, fostering a safer, more resilient, and sustainable environment at MIT and beyond.
 As we continue to push the boundaries of flood data visualizations, our endeavor remains steadfast in making meaningful contributions to the field of urban resilience and disaster preparedness.

- **2. Starting with Mapbox Studio and Style**
+### **2. Starting with Mapbox Studio and Style**

 Choosing Mapbox as our main platform was crucial because it is well-suited to create interactive 3d maps.
 Mapbox enables us to visualize the MIT campus in three dimensions, which is essential for accurately depicting elevation changes and simulating the impact of flooding.
 Most importantly it gives us the flexibility and versatility to edit the map directly in Mapbox Studio by importing, filtering, and styling layers from shapefiles and geojson.
-Simultaneously, it allows us to use Mapbox GL js to edit the map and add additional data to the map through code.
+Simultaneously, it enables us to use Mapbox GL js to edit the map and add additional data to the map through code.
 And it also, allows the map to be published in the GitHub repository and it is compatible with the series of maps contained in the MIT Climate Resilience dashboard.

 First we start by opening Mapbox, creating an account with MIT institutional email and an access token, which Mapbox uses to associate your account with your requests to Mapbox API resources.
 Then we move to opening and editing a style in Mapbox Studio.
 For this particular map, I chose "Mapbox Light."

 `Style URL:`  mapbox://styles/mapbox/light-v11

 This style is useful for highlighting colored-data layers.
-Once the style has uploaded, one has editing capabilities to edit the style as one desires.
-Most importantly, we can start by importing layers.
+Once the style has uploaded, we have editing capabilities to edit the style as one desires.
+And most importantly, we can start importing layers.

 As provided by the Urban Risk Lab, the first two layers to be added were:

 * <em>"MIT Building.geojson"</em>

-The MIT Building layer which contains the silhouette of all MIT buildings on campus.
+The MIT Building layer contains the silhouette of all MIT buildings on campus.

 * <em>"2070\_100y\_Storm\_24h.geojson"</em>

-The Flood Hazard layer containing the highest water level during a flood caused by a hypothetical 11.7-inch rainfall over 24 hours on campus, considering altered climatic conditions, is referred to as the peak flood elevation.
+The Flood Hazard layer contains the highest water level during a flood caused by a hypothetical 11.7-inch rainfall over 24 hours on campus, considering altered climatic conditions, is referred to as the peak flood elevation.
 This event has a 10% chance of occurring every year.
 However, over a span of 50 years, there's a 39% likelihood of experiencing this particular event.
 The parameters for this simulated storm are founded on projected climate alterations anticipated for the year 2070.

 These 2D layers will be used as references for placing the 3D models.

-After importing the layers, in the Mapbox Studio style editor turn on 3d buildings by clicking on the buildings component to open the component properties panel and click the 3d building toggle to "on".
-This step is important because it allows us to right click and drag on mouse to explore map three-dimensionally.
+After importing the layers, in the Mapbox Studio style editor, turn on 3d buildings by clicking on the buildings component to open the component properties panel and click the 3d building toggle to "on".
+This step is important because it allows us to explore map three-dimensionally.
 You can also "toggle on" the 3D terrain to demonstate different terrain elevation in three-dimensions.